grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 * [metaFx](https://faust.grame.fr/community/made-with-faust/#metafx) is a control surface for continuous sound transformations in real time, just like the metaSurface64.
 Like metaSurface64, it has both its own loop generator and a multi-effects FX engine, but its operation is different, especially for the management of plugin chains and pads.

+* [HISE](http://www.hise.audio) is an open source framework for building sample based virtual instruments combining a highly performant Disk-Streaming Engine, a flexible DSP-Audio Module system and a handy Interface Designer.